 Warm tortillas according to package directions.

-each tortilla.
+In a small bowl, combine the sour cream and horseradish.
+Spread 3 tablespoons of the sour cream mixture over the top of each tortilla.
 Top each tortilla with 1 cup of lettuce; sprinkle with chopped red onion and tomatoes.
 Divide beef into equal portions and top each tortilla with beef.

 Fold one end of a tortilla up about 1 inch over filling then fold the left and right sides over the folded end, overlapping and serve.

-Substitute cooked and shredded chicken.
+* You can substitute cooked and shredded chicken.

-Substitute chopped fresh or roasted red, green, yellow, or orange bell peppers.
+*** You can substitute chopped fresh or roasted red, green, yellow, or orange bell peppers.